-This system has a higher capacity than the zinc/carbon cell.
+This primary battery system has a higher capacity than the zinc/carbon cell.
 It has a very good performance at high discharge rates and continuous discharge and at low temperatures.
 The first modern alkaline cell was developed in the 1960s and by 1970 it was produced all over the world.
 Currently over 15 billion alkaline cells are used worldwide each year.

 The active materials used are the same as in the Leclanché cell – zinc and manganese dioxide.
 However the electrolyte is potassium hydroxide, which is very conductive, resulting in low internal impedance for the cell.
 This time the zinc anode does not form the container; it is in the form of a powder instead, giving a large surface area.

 The following half-cell reactions take place inside the cell:

 At the anode: Zn + 2OH– → Zn(OH)2 + 2e–